EverymanBio/pestalotiopsis/README.md

 [![DOI](https://zenodo.org/badge/406962936.svg)](https://zenodo.org/badge/latestdoi/406962936)

 The following contains the steps used in the assembly, polishing and annotation pipeline for generating the Pestalotiopsis draft genome.

+See [Phylogenetic Analysis Readme](phylogeny/readme.md) for steps used in phylogeny.

 ### _De novo_ Assembly of Nanopore Sequencing Read Data
 Sequencing was performed on the Oxford Nanopore platform and multiple `fastq` files were emitted from Guppy, the basecalling component of the MinKNOW software package.